 - the School's Safeguarding policy

 - the Behaviour policy

 - the Anti-Bullying policy

 - the staff code of conduct

 - the Whistleblowing policy

 - Children Missing in Education Policy

 - the identity of the DSL and DDSL

-- a copy of Part 1 of KCSIE (2023)
+- a copy of Part 1 of KCSIE (2024)

+- Online Safety Policy

-Francis Holland Sixth Form students have an induction meeting with the DSL and their placement teacher from Francis Holland.
-They then sign up to a code of conduct (see Appendix 3).
-Sixth Form volunteers are supervised at all times.
+Francis Holland Sixth Form students, who volunteer to support clubs and activities as part of our inter-school collaboration, have an induction meeting with the DSL and their placement teacher from Francis Holland.
+They then sign up to a code of conduct (see Appendix 3) and are introduced to the emergency fire protocols (see point 9) etc. Sixth Form volunteers are supervised at all times.